 See here for how to get started.
 A lot will depend on where you are in the country, as different councils have different policies around how to close your road for play, but you should be able to at least do a one-off session in the first instance (see below).

 We started in Bristol by doing one-off sessions using the council’s ‘street party’ application form – not actually having a full street party, but using the procedure to close the road for play.
 Bristol-based organisation Streets Alive may be able to help if you are having difficulties with your council’s street party application procedure.
+Getting my council on board has more information on how to influence them.

 After the success of our initial one-off sessions, Bristol City Council got behind the idea and brought about a change in policy to allow streets to close regularly.
 The same has now happened in Hackney and several other places.
 Getting political support is key, so invite local politicians along to your early sessions to see the benefits for themselves.
 Finding the ‘right’ person in the council is key – this could be a councillor, or an officer from Highways, Community Development, Public Health or Play/Children’s Services, so don’t be put off by an initial negative response – try another route.
 We are currently developing guidance about this so contact us for more information.